devDucks/astroarch/README.md

 - Kstars
 - phd2
 - indi drivers (all of them)
+- most of the widefield indexes for plate solving
 - astromonitor (you never heard of it?
 Check it here https://github.com/MattBlack85/astro_monitor)

 ### OS